stflavian/RETMAP/README.md

-# CAPPA
+# RETMAP

-CAPPA (Calculator for Adsorption Properties in Porous Adsorbents) is a Python application for calculating adsorption properties, such as isobars and isotherms, using experimental or simulated data.
+RETMAP (REfined Thermodynamical Model for Adsorption Prediction) is a Python application for calculating adsorption properties, such as isobars and isotherms, using experimental or simulated data.
 For this, it makes use of Polanyi's adsorption potential model, which is an effective method for predicting adsorption properties in the neighbourhood of